worproject/edk2-platforms/Features/Intel/OutOfBandManagement/SpcrFeaturePkg/Readme.md

 ## Configuration
 There is not special configuration.
-But the platform maybe implemente its own SpcrDeviceLib.
+But the platform may implement its own SpcrDeviceLib.

 ## Data Flows
 GetSpcrDevice() -> serial port device path -> get PCI info and serial port info -> ACPI table.

 ## Control Flows
-GetSpcrDevice() in SpcrDeviceLib -> SpcrAcpiDxe.
+GetSpcrDevice () in SpcrDeviceLib -> SpcrAcpiDxe.

 ## Build Flows
 There is not special build flow.

 ## Test Point Results
-* Check the output ACPI table.
+There are not test points implemented.

 ## Functional Exit Criteria
 * Check the output ACPI table.